beauchamplab/rave-docker/README.md

 # Docker files for RAVE

-Provides cross-platform and portable Docker containers for RAVE.
-RAVE Docker images are designed to be scalable for cloud services, not recommended for individual uses.
-Please go to [https://openwetware.org/wiki/RAVE:Install](https://openwetware.org/wiki/RAVE:Install) for installation on local drive.
+Docker creates a "virtual machine" within which other software, such as RAVE, runs.
+This can be useful if you wish to distribute or create archival copies of RAVE, for instance when uploading data to a repository.
+It is not recommended for day-to-day (production) usage as performance is worse and usage is more complex, as the virtual machine does not have access to the entire file structure.
+For day-to-day use, please install RAVE on your local machine: https://openwetware.org/wiki/RAVE:Install)

 ## Docker image installation